Chest imaging includes use of

-X-ray techniques that are used to image the chest include plain x-rays, fluoroscopy, high-resolution and helical (spiral) CT, and CT angiography.
+Conventional x-ray techniques that are used to image the chest and surrounding structures include

 Plain chest x-rays provide images of structures in and around the thorax and are most useful for identifying abnormalities in the heart, lung parenchyma, pleura, chest wall, diaphragm, mediastinum, and hilum.
 They are usually the initial test done to evaluate the lungs.